Rasool1233/Rasool1233/README.md

 - 👋 Hi, I’m @Sk Rasool
-- ✌️ I’m interested in Web Development
+- ✌️ I’m interested in Cloud computing & Web Development
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently doing projects on Cloud native systems
-- 📫 To reach me rasoolrock1233@gmail.com
+- 📫 To reach me skmdrasool07@gmail.com

 <!---
 Rasool1233/Rasool1233 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.